top of page

 What -dir Really Does

 We don’t use -dir as a personal ending.
-Instead, it helps us express an opinion, idea, or state in a clear and strong way:
+Instead, it helps us express an opinion, idea, or state in a clear and strong way.
+You’ll often come across it in adages, well-known sayings, and proverbs:

 • Serhat çok dürüst bir insandır. → Serhat is a very honest person.